 Focused Ultrasound Therapy

-Focused ultrasound is an early-stage, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with vaginal tumors.
+Focused ultrasound is a rapidly evolving, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with vaginal tumors.
 This novel technology focuses beams of ultrasound energy precisely and accurately on targets in the body without damaging surrounding normal tissue.

 How it Works

 Where the beams converge, focused ultrasound produces precise ablation (thermal destruction of tissue) enabling vaginal tumors to be treated without surgery.

 The most common option for treatment of vaginal cancer is surgery, but chemotherapy and radiation therapy may also be used.